How to Sing Better: 40 Tips from a REAL Vocal Coach

 What would happen if you added a bit of your chest voice to those head voice notes?

 You would be hitting high notes with power.

-To get started, I absolutely love this exercise for how to sing better:
+To get started, I absolutely love this exercise for how to sing better for beginners:

 But there are lots of great exercises to help you connect your chest and head voice to sing with a mix.